Explore the toggles below to learn more about the Prague Music and Art Immersion.

-IGE Immersion 2019 will plunge you into the heart of vibrant Lisbon’s cultural scene!
+IGE Prague Immersion 2021 will reveal the hidden heart of Prague’s thriving cultural scene!

-Lisbon is the latest stop on IGE’s global Music and Art Immersion tour, drawing together a dynamic multi-genre assemblage of internationally eminent musicians, music fans and arts patrons.
-We’ve scoured Lisbon to secure a magical diversity of venues across the city and identify the finest of local musical talent.
-As with Venice and Barcelona, we curate musical and artistic experiences with a mind to overarching synergistic impact.
+We’ve scoured Prague to secure an enchanting diversity of venues across the dreamlike city and identify the finest of local musical talent.
+As with Venice, Barcelona and Lisbon, we curate musical and artistic experiences with a mind to overarching synergistic impact.

-In Lisbon, participants will witness once in a lifetime musical collaborations of IGE Musical Ambassadors with a broad range of multi-genre European All Stars.
-Conceived as a cohesive multi-dimensional installation and crafted with our local friends and nonprofit partners, we’ll move from club to cathedral, palace to museum, quaint theater to scientific society.
+Freshly remodeled in 2020, The Mosaic House hotel, our exceptional hotel headquarters, is ideally situated by Charles square and the iconic Charles bridge.
+In Prague, participants will witness once in a lifetime musical collaborations of IGE Musical Ambassadors with a broad range of multi-genre European All-Stars.
+Conceived as a cohesive multi-dimensional installation and crafted with our local friends and nonprofit partners, we’ll move from jazz hall to synagogue, rock theater to cathedral, chateau to vaudeville boat, disco to ancient pub.

-10 days and 9 nights single, double, triple or quadruple accommodations and daily breakfast at the Convento do Salvador, IGE Lisbon headquarters.
+10 days and 9 nights single or double accommodations and daily buffet breakfast at the Mosaic House hotel, IGE Prague headquarters.
 IGE occupies the entire property for the duration of the Immersion with few limitations on hours of operations or musical stylings.
-At the Convento, we will host ‘round the clock scheduled and impromptu performances throughout the Immersion.
-From the pull-out-the-stops catered first night concert to our final evening musical extravaganza with tapas, Convento is the epicenter for the musical collaborations unique to IGE Immersions.
+At the Mosaic, we will host scheduled and impromptu performances.
+From the catered first night concert, to afternoon and after hours sets, to our final evening catered musical extravaganza, the Mosaic is the epicenter for the musical collaborations unique to IGE Immersions

 DINNERS, COCKTAILS, MUSIC AND ART

-- Arrival drinks at Hotel Convento Do Salvador with live fado and a Musical Ambassador performance.
+- Arrival drinks and catered dinner at hotel Mosaic with local and Musical Ambassador performances

-- Final Evening Party, catered tapas and multi set concert extravaganza at the Convento.
+- Final Evening Party, catered dinner and concert extravaganza at the Mosaic.

 – Airfare is not included in package price –